Loch Ness Monster (roller coaster): Trains

-The roller coaster operates with three trains, with seven cars per train, each car is arranged in two seats across in two rows allowing for a maximum capacity of twenty-eight riders per train.
-The trains are colored green and are situated inside the track using flat-surfaced wheels.
-The trains originally entered the interlocking loops at the same time, but was discontinued when safety mechanisms were updated.
+The ride can operate with 3 trains, though the park only owns 2, with 7 cars per train.
+Each car is arranged in 2 seats across 2 rows, allowing a maximum capacity of 28 riders per train.
+The trains are colored green and situated inside the track using flat-surfaced wheels.
+The trains originally entered the interlocking loops simultaneously but were discontinued when safety mechanisms were updated.
 The roller coaster exerts a maximum of 3.5 g-forces to its riders and uses over-the-shoulder restraints.

-The Loch Ness Monster was originally designed with four trains with six cars per train.
-The manufacturer realized that four-train operations would result in backups throughout the ride and revised the layout to three trains with seven cars per train.
-The trains were initially were manually braked in the station.
+The Loch Ness Monster was initially designed with 4 trains with 6 cars per train.
+The manufacturer realized that 4-train operations would result in backups throughout the ride and revised the layout to 3 trains with 7 cars per train.
+The trains were initially manually braked in the station.
 Parts of Arrow Development roller coaster Python, located at Busch Gardens Tampa and sister roller coaster to the Loch Ness Monster, were donated to the park after the former's closure.
 The original train set was replaced with S&S Worldwide rolling stock.
 The Loch Ness Monster could carry 2,000 passengers per hour when it opened.

 Incidents and accidents

 An 11-year-old girl fell into a coma soon after riding the Loch Ness Monster on August 3, 1981, due to a pre-existing medical condition.
 The girl recovered that September.

-A train carrying 25 passengers hit a downed tree on the roller coaster's track, sending five people to the hospital on June 13, 1989.
-The train carrying passengers was stranded on a section of track suspended 30 ft above the ground, the ride's safety systems intervened to prevent a collision when an unoccupied second train stopped on the second lift hill.
-Rescue personnel evacuated all passengers over a two-hour period.
+A train carrying 25 passengers hit a downed tree on the roller coaster's track, sending 5 people to the hospital on June 13, 1989.
+The train carrying passengers was stranded on a section of track suspended 30 ft above the ground; the ride's safety systems intervened to prevent a collision when an unoccupied second train stopped on the second lift hill.
+Rescue personnel evacuated all passengers over two hours.
 Four individuals injured were released a day later, with a 16-year-old retained at the hospital having suffered a leg injury.
 A subsequent $2 million lawsuit claimed a rider suffered internal injuries; the rider ultimately received $250,000.

-In June 1992, two riders claimed the special misting water effect at the ride's tunnel entrance was caustic and temporarily blinding, causing emotional distress.
+In June 1992, 2 riders claimed the special misting water effect at the ride's tunnel entrance was caustic and temporarily blinding, causing emotional distress.
 A park public relations manager testified the mist sprayed only water and had been subsequently removed, independent of the suit, for unknown reasons.
 The lawsuit was subsequently dismissed.